Hardik Patel: Early life

 Hardik Patel was born on 20 July 1993 in a Gujarati Patidar family to Bharat and Usha Patel.
 In 2004, his parents moved to Viramgam.
 Hardik studied from Class VI to Class VIII at Divya Jyot School in Viramgam, before moving to K B Shah Vinay Mandir, where he studied until Class XII.
 He was a poor student and a cricket enthusiast.
 After completing Class XII, Hardik started helping his father, Bharat, to run a small business of fixing submersible pumps in underground water wells.
 Bharat was a Congress worker.

 In 2010, Patel joined Sahajanand College in Ahmedabad.
 He ran for the post of general secretary of the college students' union and was elected unopposed.
-In 2013, he received Bachelor of Commerce (B. Com.) degree.
+In 2013, he received Bachelor of Commerce (B.Com.) degree.

 Activism

 On 31 October 2012, Hardik Patel joined the Sardar Patel Group (SPG), a Patidar youth body, and within less than a month, became president of its Viramgam unit.
-In 2015, Hardik Patel was ousted from his post with the SPG after a conflict with its leader, Lalji Patel.
+In 2015, Hardik Patel was ousted from his post after a conflict with the SPG leader, Lalji Patel.

 In July 2015 Patel's sister, Monica, failed to qualify for a state government scholarship.
 He was upset when Monica's friend qualified for the same scholarship through the Other Backward Class (OBC) quota even though she had scored lower marks.
-Recognizing that affirmative policies were benefiting other castes but not Patidars, Patel formed the Patidar Anamat Andolan Samiti (PAAS) which claim itself as an apolitical organization that aims to get Patidars included in the OBC quota.
+Recognizing that affirmative policies were benefiting other castes but not Patidars, Patel formed the Patidar Anamat Andolan Samiti (PAAS) which claims to be an apolitical organization that aims to get Patidars included in the OBC quota.

 With support of PAAS, Patel led the Patidar reservation agitation starting July 2015.
 He organized several rallies across Gujarat.
 On 25 August 2015, a large number of Patidars from all over Gujarat gathered at GMDC ground, Ahmedabad for a rally.
 That evening, he was briefly arrested by Ahmedabad City Police when he went on fast after a rally held earlier in the day had dispersed.
 Violent protests broke out in response, forcing the Gujarat state government to impose a curfew and call in the Indian Army.
 He continued to lead the agitation until 2019.

-In 2016, Patel's close aides Chirag Patel and Ketan Patel have alleged him of misusing Patidar community's fund for living a "luxurious" life.
+In 2016, Patel's close aides Chirag Patel and Ketan Patel have alleged he misused Patidar community's fund for living a "luxurious" life.